-1. The basic law under which our State government functions is the 2.
-Is the constitution of our State the same as the constitution of other states?
-3. If the Governor of our State should die or resign who would take his place?
-4. 5.
-6. What department of the state government does the governor especially represent?
-7. .
-What are the qualifications of voters in this state as to age, citizenship and residence in the state county and precinct?
-8. President issued the proclamation making West Virginia a separate state on 9.
-The Board of Public Works is composed of 10.
+- 1. The basic law under which our State government functions is the \\\\\\ - 2.
+Is the constitution of our State the same as the constitution of other states? - 3.
+If the Governor of our State should die or resign who would take his place? - 4.
+How often does the State Legislature meet in our state?
+When? - 5.
+Can our State Constitution be amended?
+How? - 6.
+What department of the state government does the governor especially represent? - 7.
+What are the qualifications of voters in this state as to age, citizenship and residence in the state, county and precinct? - 8.
+President \\\\\\ issued the proclamation making West Virginia a separate state on \\\\\\. - 9.
+The Board of Public Works is composed of \\\\\\ - 10.
 How is the membership of each house of the Legislature determined?
-What are the qualification for membership?
-11. Vacancies which occur in the Legislature are filled by the 12.
-The presiding officer of the Senate is called the 13.
-A true and accurate account of the proceedings of the Legislature is printed in the 14.
-Nominations made by the Governor are considered by the 15.
-How and when is the number of legislators changed?
-16. List all the state taxes which the citizens of our State pay.
-17. - · · 18.
-What is the difference between an engrossed and an enrolled bill?
-19. What is original jurisdiction and appellate jurisdiction?
-20. What is a regular session of the Legislature?
-An extraordinary session?
-21. 22.
-The Great Seal of the State is in the custody of the 23.
-Does our State have a state income tax?

-24. What is an interim committee?
+What are the qualifications for membership? - 11.
+Vacancies which occur in the Legislature are filled by the \\\\\ - 12.
+The presiding officer of the Senate is called the \\\\\\ - 13.
+A true and accurate account of the proceedings of the Legislature is printed in the \\\\\ - 14.
+Nominations made by the Governor are considered by the \\\\\ - 15.
+How and when is the number of legislators changed? - 16.
+List all the state taxes which the citizens of our State pay. - 17.
+List ten services that you receive in return for the State taxes you and your parents pay? - 18.
+What is the difference between an engrossed and an enrolled bill? - 19.
+What is original jurisdiction and appellate jurisdiction? - 20.
+What is a regular session of the Legislature?
+An extraordinary session? - 21.
+How many senatorial districts are there in West Virginia? - 22.
+The Great Seal of the State is in the custody of the \\\\\ - 23.
+Does our State have a state income tax? - 24.
+What is an interim committee?